RuiBoGithub/built-environment-edinburgh/README.md

 Welcome to **Built-Environment-Edinburgh**.

-We are a student-led group at the University of Edinburgh, dedicated to research and knowledge exchange in sustainable and resilient built environments.
-We welcome participation from both internal and external collaborators, including professionals, researchers, and practitioners interested in building science.
+- We are a student-led group at the University of Edinburgh focused on research and knowledge exchange in **sustainable and resilient built environments**.

-We aim to host monthly events, ranging from project talks and research sharing to skill-development sessions (including academic writing and related workshops).

-Use this site to explore our people, projects, and publications.
+- We welcome participation from:
+  - Internal students
+  - External collaborators
+- Our activities include **monthly events**, such as:
+  - Project presentations
+  - Research-sharing sessions
+  - Skill-development workshops (e.g., academic writing and related training)

+This is a space to update, share, and engage with ongoing work in the **Built-Environment-Edinburgh** community.